 The trolling method of salmon fishing involves using a boat that is constantly moving through the water, with a number of weights, divers, or downriggers, to achieve the desired depth of the hook and bait.
 These items are typically attached to 20 to 25-lb fishing lines and are dragged through the water to attract salmon to the bait.

-This style of fishing is generally used at the lower ends of large rivers, for example, the Colombia River.
+This style of fishing is generally used at the lower ends of large rivers during an Alaskan fishing tour: for example, the Colombia River.
 Weights are usually between two and eight ounces, depending on the speed of the boat and the rate of the current in the waters being fished.

 Float or Bobber Fishing

 Float or bobber fishing is a method that uses a floating device attached to the fishing line.
 When the float or bobber sinks, it indicates that you have a salmon hooked onto your line.